Juicy/juicy-tile-list/README.md

 It gives you:
  - masonry-like, gap-less layout (bin-packing),
+ - layout applied in Shadow DOM - so it doesn't mess with your styles,
  - prioritizing items,
  - grouping into virtual, nested containers,
  - alignment in different orientations/directions,